Beta

 The LAX–ICN corridor sits at roughly 10–11 hours nonstop on Korean Air and Asiana Airlines, both of which serve the route with meaningful frequency — which matters because award availability is a function of how many seats an airline is willing to release, not just how many flights operate.
 With no region-specific sweet spot tagged to Asia economy in our current data, the binding constraint here is finding the right program's release window before worrying about which points currency to use.
 Start with the math: economy saver awards on this route typically price between 30,000 and 40,000 miles one-way depending on the program, and the value you extract depends entirely on matching a low-rate program to actual open space.

 Economy saver space on LAX–ICN is genuinely available outside of peak windows, but "more available than business class" is not the same as "available when you want it."
 Korean Air tends to release economy award seats closer to departure or in small batches months out.
 Asiana's release patterns on this route can be thinner.
 June through August (peak summer) and the Chuseok and Lunar New Year holiday windows compress availability sharply — expect to search across a range of dates rather than locking in a single departure.
-Tools like Aeroplan's calendar view and United's 21-day saver search make multi-date scanning practical.
+Tools like a transfer partner's calendar view and United's 21-day saver search make multi-date scanning practical.

 Find space first — then transfer.